andrewahn-ubc/feed-forward-neural-network/README.md

 - Explore some fun deep learning techniques (learning rate schedules, early stopping, different gradient descent variations, hyperparameter tuning, different initialization methods, etc.).
     - Update: DONE, tried various LR schedules, early stopping methods, initialization methods, activation functions, and model architectures.
 Did not implement any other optimizers though (like Adam)

+## Next Steps
+- Refactor model architecture to have flexible number of layers and neurons, and for the user to be able to select features using the CLI
+- Implement Adam optimizer, SGD with momentum, and Dropout regularization
+- (reach) build a web app to demo the model